YehudaShani/SuperPoint-With-Transformer-Backbone/README.md

 ![Test ge 1](Images/homo_one_id_A.jpg) ![Test ge 2](Images/homo_one_id_B.jpg) ![Test ge 3](Images/homo_one_id_matches.jpg)

 ## Metrics Comparison
-Both the CNN and Transformer-based SuperPoint models are first trained on the Synthetic Shapes dataset, and the resulting weights are saved - (a) in the following figure.
+Both the CNN and Transformer-based SuperPoint models are first trained on the Synthetic Shapes dataset, and the resulting weights are saved - illustrated in (a) in the following figure..

-Subsequently, homography_consistency_dir.py is used to perform homographic augmentation on a subset of the EuRoC dataset, and the outputs of this process are employed for fine-tuning both neural networks, through Homographic Adaptation - (b) in the following figure.
+Subsequently, homography_consistency_dir.py is used to perform homographic augmentation on a subset of the EuRoC dataset, and the outputs of this process are employed for fine-tuning both neural networks, through Homographic Adaptation - illustrated in (b) in the following figure.

 ![Test ge 7](Images/self_supervised_training.png)